-Hiccups, Neck Pain, and Vagus and Phrenic Nerve Injury
+Hiccups, Cough, Neck Pain, and Vagus and Phrenic Nerve Injury

 Chronic hiccups and coughs can be caused by many problems.
 In this article and video we will try to explain that in some people, the cause of their problems may be rooted in cervical spine instability and compression of the vagus and phrenic nerves.